52HSHICVQNDBPBN5LLDZADPKGI

 Obtaining financing requires much more than simply having a company’s books in order, according to Sygnus Capital Vice President Jesús D. Mattei.

-In Puerto Rico, many solid companies—including family-owned businesses with decades of experience—face difficulties when seeking to finance their growth.
-Not because they lack potential, but because they enter the process without having built the foundations that capital requires.
+In Puerto Rico, many strong businesses — including family-owned companies with decades of history — face challenges when trying to finance their growth, not because they lack potential, but because they enter the process without having built the foundations that capital providers require.

-There is a common perception that going to a bank simply involves presenting financial statements and explaining a need.
+There is a common perception that approaching a bank simply involves presenting financial statements and explaining a need.
 In reality, it is a far more demanding process: a structured evaluation designed to determine whether a company represents a manageable risk.
-And that evaluation is not defined in a meeting—it is defined long before.
+And that evaluation is not defined in a single meeting.
+It is determined long before that point.

 In practice, every financial institution conducts its own due diligence.
-The difference between companies that access capital on favorable terms and those that do not lies in who leads that process.
-The best-positioned companies do it internally first.
+The difference between companies that gain access to capital on favorable terms and those that do not lies in who leads that process.
+The best-positioned companies conduct that evaluation internally first.

 First, the quality of financial information.
-It is not enough to have statements prepared for tax purposes.
-What matters is consistency, traceability, and, above all, forward visibility.
-Credible projections, with clear assumptions, carry as much weight as historical results.
-A company that cannot explain how it will grow will struggle to justify why it needs capital.
+It is not enough to provide statements prepared solely for tax purposes.
+What lenders seek is consistency, traceability, and, above all, future visibility.
+Credible projections with clear assumptions carry as much weight as historical results.
+A company that cannot explain how it plans to grow will struggle to justify why it needs capital.

 Third, corporate formality.
-Informal agreements, incomplete documentation, or ambiguous structures introduce friction into the process.
-Capital providers seek certainty: they want to understand who is in control, how decisions are made, and what mechanisms exist to manage conflict.
+Informal agreements, incomplete documentation, or ambiguous structures create friction throughout the process.
+Capital providers seek certainty: they want to understand who is in control, how decisions are made, and what mechanisms exist to manage conflicts.
 Without that clarity, even viable transactions can stall.

 Fourth, the relationship with the financial system.
-The best terms are rarely negotiated in moments of urgency.
-They are built over time, through transparency, consistency, and credibility.
-At the same time, the ecosystem has evolved: private funds and specialized credit structures now complement traditional banking, allowing for more flexible solutions when needed.
+The best financing terms are rarely negotiated during moments of urgency.
+They are built over time through transparency, consistency, and credibility.
+At the same time, the ecosystem has evolved: private funds and specialized credit structures now complement traditional banking, enabling more flexible solutions when needed.

-A common mistake is treating all capital as equivalent.
+One common mistake is treating all capital as interchangeable.
 It is not.
-The structure must align with the use of funds.
+The financing structure must align with the intended use of funds.
 Financing long-term growth with short-term debt can create unnecessary pressure on cash flow and compromise operations.

 It is also necessary to anticipate difficult questions.
-Customer concentration, resilience during downturns, supplier dependency—these factors will always be analyzed.
-Avoiding them does not improve risk perception; understanding and managing them does.
+Customer concentration, resilience during economic downturns, and supplier dependency are among the factors that will always be evaluated.
+Avoiding these issues does not improve the perception of risk; understanding and managing them does.

-In our experience, the most common limitations in financing processes are not due to structural weaknesses in the business, but to a lack of preparation in how it is presented.
+In our experience, the most common limitations in financing processes are not caused by structural weaknesses within the business itself, but by a lack of preparation in presenting the company properly.
 And that preparation requires discipline, not urgency.

-Puerto Rico has a resilient business ecosystem.
+Puerto Rico has a resilient business community.
 But scaling to the next level requires adopting more rigorous practices.
-Access to capital should not be seen as a transactional event, but as a capability built over time.
+Access to capital should not be viewed as a transactional event, but rather as a capability that is continuously developed.

-In the end, capital does not only evaluate numbers.
+Ultimately, capital does not evaluate numbers alone.
 It evaluates clarity, structure, and execution capacity.
-Companies that understand this stop chasing financing—and start attracting it.
+Companies that understand this stop chasing financing and begin attracting it.

 https://www.elnuevodia.com/opinion/la-opinion-experta/el-problema-no-es-el-acceso-a-capital-es-la-preparacion/?utm_source=LinkedIn&utm_medium=Social